 You can still buy wet wood from your local supplier; they must specify that it is wet on the invoice.
 Get your logs delivered in spring, giving you time to dry the wood naturally.
 For the best results, the wood should be stacked into one of our solar drying log store designs. that have dried our logs in Essex in one summer season for all tree species without fail since we designed it in 2004.

-Our wide range of wood fuel products only come from sustainable local sources.
-We go to great efforts to ensure an ethical supply of good wood for our customers, in turn we do not sell our wood to those who intend to use it on open fires or outside fire pits.
-This practice is a waste of the precious energy we've worked hard to source and defeats our environmental policies.
-Logs are traditionally sold in many ways, by different sizes of netted bag or bulk bag, by the trailer load or by truck, by weight or simply per log, this is confusing to the end user who wants to understand how much their new wood burning stove is costing to run.
+We go to great efforts to ensure an ethical supply of good wood logs for our customers, in turn, we do not sell our hardwood logs to those who intend to use the fuel on open fires or outside fire pits.
+This practice of burning wood inefficiently is a waste of the precious energy, creates too many smoke particles and defeats our environmental policies.

 If you miss spring deliveries for local wood, kiln dried logs are the only viable choice to ensure the wood is dry enough to burn.
 We supply small bags of sustainably sourced kiln dried logs directly from our showroom in Battlesbridge or delivered in bulk on a pallet.

 Contact us now by phone, email, contact form or visit our showroom for an unbeatable like for like quotation.